solonkarapa/AH_code/README.md

-# Validation of prognostic models in alcoholic hepatitis
+# Validating and updating prognostic models for alcoholic hepatitis

 This repository contains all the code required to re-run the analyses in the MPhil Dissertation "Validating and updating prognostic models for alcoholic hepatitis".
 Corresponding data files are not public and therefore not provided.